gtiersma/sand-paper/README.md

     * a progress bar dialog appears during tasks that may take more than a second
     * all of the controls have their input validated
     * many major and minor bug fixes

+* v0.8 (4/20/2021)
+    * a help box has been created to provide useful information on whichever control the cursor hovers over
+    * the stage and panes can be resized responsively
+    * imported textures can be removed
+    * minor improvements to the UI
+    * minor bug fixes

 # To-Do List